 While it’s not necessary for event planners to be experts in audio visual for events, having a working knowledge of the required gear and creating a bullet-pointed list will help with planning and executing the event.

 Here are some key questions to discuss with your AV team:

 - What type of presentation equipment will your speakers need?
 Identify what sort of equipment is needed by your speakers at the very onset of event planning.
 To further streamline the process, ask speakers to send over their presentation so it can be uploaded to computers/laptops/tablets, etc. in advance for testing.

 - How big do the screen(s)/monitor(s) need to be?
 Determine how large the monitor rental and/or screen needs to be for the attendees so that everyone can easily view the presentation.
 One of the most effective ways to do so: sit in the back row (for auditorium-style events) or the seating in the meeting room/lecture hall furthest from the screen to ensure the font is legible from a distance and that the screen is properly positioned.
 When in doubt, your AV Team can advise you on proper sizing and placement.

 - How bright is/are the projector(s)?
-Check with the AV tech to ensure the projector has the adequate amount of lumens to certify the material is being displayed clearly.
-Keep in mind the time of day, whether the room has windows, and how bright the room should be for your attendee’s comfort; all of these factor in to determining the appropriate projector for the job.
+Check with the AV tech to ensure the projector has an adequate amount of lumens to certify the material is being displayed clearly.
+Keep in mind the time of day, whether the room has windows, and how bright the room should be for your attendee’s comfort; all of these factors in determining the appropriate projector for the job.

 4) Wi-Fi Requirements: